Hostility between congressional Republicans and Democrats reaches new lows amid growing fears of violence

 “Assigning her to the education committee, when she has mocked the killing of little children” at school, “what could they be thinking, or is thinking too generous a word for what they might be doing?”
 Pelosi said.
 “It’s absolutely appalling.”

 Greene responded to the Democrats’ criticism in an emailed statement: “Democrats and their spokesmen in the Fake News Media will stop at nothing to defeat conservative Republicans.
 They are coming after me because I’m a threat to their goal of Socialism.
-They are coming after me because they know I represent the people, not the politicians.”
+They are coming after me because they know I represent the people, not the politicians.

 Through a spokesman, McCarthy described Greene’s comments as “deeply disturbing.”